 |Art Academy of Cincinnati|

 My life has changed much since I attended the Art Academy.
 I am writing this blog entry while on a flight to San Francisco.
-Tomorrow morning, I will run a series of strategy workshops for a Venture Capital firm in Silicon Valley concerning exploratory investment models for Artificial Intelligence.
+Tomorrow morning, I will run a series of design strategy workshops for a Venture Capital firm in Silicon Valley to explore new investment models for Artificial Intelligence.
 Since attending the Art Academy, I have lived in multiple countries, built companies, and am fortunate that my abilities to tackle entrenched problems in new ways are continually in demand.
 When I think of the year I started college, 2000, my life is now very different from the future that was most likely ahead.
-I have a wonderfully creative and satisfying life.
-It has been a hard journey, but I credit the faculty and students of the Art Academy of Cincinnati for showing me the path.
+Though I have my fair share of life challenges, I have a wonderfully creative and satisfying life.
+It has been a hard journey, but I credit the faculty and students of the Art Academy of Cincinnati.
+While most colleges chart a path for your future, the Art Academy provided a compass to guide me through the deep woods of the unknown.